Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-A few bears do learn to ride bicycles–in a circus.
-Only because humans teach them.
-On the other hand, humankind learns all their life.
+A few bears do learn to ride bicycles–in a circus; only because humans teach them; on the other hand, humankind learns all their life.

-(Audit of the Universe, chapter 10.6)
+(Audit of Humankind, chapter 1.5)

-When humans look up at the cloudy sky and wonder about the weather, pick up their daily newspaper, listen to the news or watch it on their mobile phone, they’re learning about the world around them and about themselves.
+When humans look up at the cloudy sky and wonder about the weather, pick up their daily newspaper, listen to the news or watch it on their mobile phone, they’re learning about the world around them and themselves.
 When learning stop, life stops.

 Learning is so prevalent that we take it for granted.
 Error, it is unique to the human race.
-Some, like the Nobel prize winning Malala, have made it their lifelong quest to open doors so others–in her case girls around the world–can go to school and get an education.
+Some, like the Nobel prize-winning Malala, have made it their lifelong quest to open doors so others–in her case girls around the world–can go to school and get an education.

-Learning diamond cutting never ceases.
+Mastering diamond cutting never ceases.
 I, however, made a choice and modified my career, taking me out of that industry.

-Montesorri Learning Method
+Montessori Learning Method

 Focus on the fundamental lessons the Montessori learning method inculcates.
-And, it’s not facts and figures.
+And it’s not facts and figures.